Usa Shrine

 2 of 2 in Kunisaki Peninsula

-Usa Shrine (宇佐神宮, Usa Jingū) is a grand and historic shrine built in the 8th century at the base of the Kunisaki Peninsula.
-It is the head shrine of thousands dedicated to Hachiman, the god of archery and war, and is deeply connected to the legendary Emperor Ojin.
-Its main hall is a national treasure and the prototype of the Hachiman-zukuri architectural style, where two halls connect under one roof, surrounded by a covered corridor.
+Usa Shrine (宇佐神宮, Usa Jingū) is one of Japan’s most important and impressive Shinto shrines, founded in the 8th century at the foot of the Kunisaki Peninsula.
+Revered as the head shrine of over 40,000 Hachiman shrines across the country, it honors Hachiman, the powerful god of archery, war, and protection.
+The shrine is also closely associated with Emperor Ojin, who is enshrined here as a deity.
+Its main hall, designated a national treasure, is the original example of the distinctive Hachiman-zukuri architectural style—characterized by two interconnected halls under a single roof, encircled by an elegant covered corridor.

 Hours and Fees